dan-frank/dan-frank/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my freelance career [Sails Web Design](https://sailswebdesign.com)
+- 🔭 I’m currently working on learning TensorFlow in Python
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning C
 - 👯 I’m looking to collaborate on beginner/intermediate web projects
-- 🤔 I’m looking for help with React
+- 🤔 I’m looking for help with AI/ML
 - 💬 Ask me about CSS!
 - 💪 I want to commit to an open source project this year
 <!-- - 📫 How to reach me: ... -->